jmjang08/Simple_color_sorting_robot-arm/README.md

 * Flash **CameraWebServer** example to the ESP32
 * Confirm live image access via browser
-* ESP32-CAM should be able to see robot arm and workspace entirely
+* ESP32-CAM should be able to see robot arm and workspace entirely<br>
-* (I used two sheets of A4 paper stacked together as my workspace.)
+(I used two sheets of white A4 paper stacked together as my workspace.)
-* Copy the camera base URL into `url.txt`
+* Paste the camera base URL into `url.txt`

 ```
 # Example: